atesibrahim/reading-is-good/README.md

 For your postmand requests please consider authorization, Unless you will get Unauthorized error.

+{
+"timestamp": "2022-02-26T13:35:12.492+00:00",
+"status": 401,
+"error": "Unauthorized",
+"path": "/orders"
+}

-Authorization type should be choose Bearer Token and paste your bearer token which you taken from getToken
+Authorization type should be chosen Bearer Token and paste your bearer token which you taken from getToken

 #### Get Customer Orders;